 Immediately prior to the cremation process, your loved one and their personal identification is noted in our logbook.
 Each log entry details the name of the individual, date and time of the cremation, identification number and certified crematory operator’s name.
 The log is dated and the start time is noted and initialed by a cremation technician before and after the cremation.

 The crematory checklist are placed on the outside of the cremation chamber during the cremation process.
 The metal identification tag is placed at cremation chamber during the process.

 7. After Cremation.

 After the cremation is complete, the cremated remains are placed with the stainless steel identification tag into an temporary container or urn the family has selected.

 8. Delivery of Remains.

-For families that are in Lubbock you may schedule a time to receive the remains at our Funeral Chapel or we will prepare the remains for shipment via Priority Express Mail service.
+For families that are in Lubbock you may schedule a time to receive the remains at our Funeral Chapel or we will prepare the remains for shipment via Registered Mail US Post Office.